 Turn Initiation and Carving: We had low expectations for the Devun Pro because this came from the HKD which had some really fun carving ability.
 So this surprised us when it came to carving for a flat/camber.
 The turn initiation wasn’t easy but better than we thought for the stiffest board in DC’s line.
-We liked to work a little bit for a turn and except for super quick turns the Devun was fun.
+We liked to work a little bit for a turn and except for super quick turns, the Devun was fun.

-Edge Hold: We felt the edge hold was good but it was missing that grip that some of ther boards we tried.
+Edge Hold: We felt the edge hold was good but it was missing that grip that some of their boards we tried.
 The HKD had better edge hold but this wasn’t bad for most conditions you want to ride.

 Flex: We liked the flex for aggressive riding but if you want to slow down and butter around then you might want to look elsewhere.